RyanFleck/Manuals/content/tools/llm-agents.md

 slop farmers -- **develop your critical thinking skills**!_

 Most of the domain-specific knowledge in this space is made from the **softest, fluffiest, most irritating fairy dust you can imagine**.
+The terminology is overburdened in order to help pump valuations and suck in VC cash.
+I respond poorly to this buzzword salad, and it sticks out like a red flag indicating danger and empty marketing baloney.

 Structured thinkers (like Computer Engineers and programmers in general,) are used to highly structured layers of systems with highly predictable outputs for given inputs.
 This reliability matters a lot